mawais-afz/java-interview-questions/java-oops.md

    Overall, classes and objects are fundamental to organizing and structuring code in a way that reflects real-world entities and their interactions.

-7. **What is immutable object?**
+8. **What is immutable object?**

-   An immutable object is an object whose state cannot be modified after it is created.
+   An immutable object is an object whose state cannot be changed after it is created.
 Once an immutable object is constructed, its contents remain constant throughout its lifetime.
-The class of an immutable object is designed in such a way that no method can change its internal state.
+String is a classic example of an immutable class in Java.

    Key characteristics of immutable objects:

-   1. **Final class**: The class is declared as final to prevent inheritance
+   1. **Final Class**: The class should be declared as final to prevent inheritance
-   2. **Private fields**: All fields are private and final
+   2. **Private Fields**: All fields should be private and final
-   3. **No setters**: No methods that modify the object's state
+   3. **No Setters**: No methods that modify the object's state
-   4. **Deep copy**: If mutable objects are used as fields, return copies instead of references
+   4. **Deep Copy**: If mutable objects are used as fields, return copies instead of references
-   5. **Initialization**: All fields are initialized through constructor
+   5. **Initialize in Constructor**: All fields must be initialized in the constructor

    Example of an immutable class: